-Maternity leave is one of the most challenging stages of parenthood.
-Here’s what maternity leave looks like during those first few months.
+Maternity leave is often a challenging stage in parenthood.
+Here’s an honest view of what maternity leave looks like during that time.

 What maternity leave looks like

-Babies sleep most of the day, as in 16-17 hours.
+Babies sleep most of the day, as in 16-18 hours total.
 Given that they sleep for at least two-thirds of the day, you figure you’ll need to find things to do to fill up your time.

-Except babies sleep in erratic stretches, typically no longer than two hours at a time.
-More realistically, the baby will sleep in short bursts, like 30 minutes to an hour and a half.
-All through the day and night.
+Except they sleep in erratic stretches, typically no longer than two hours at a time.
+More realistically, your baby will sleep in short bursts, like 30 minutes to an hour and a half, all through the day and night.

 The hard part?
 Newborns need help falling asleep.
-They can be picky about where and how they fall asleep.
-And most of that responsibility falls on you.
-It’s not uncommon to spend an hour rocking only for the baby to stay asleep for 30-45 minutes.
+They can be picky about where and how they fall asleep, and most of that responsibility falls on you.
+It’s not uncommon to spend an hour rocking only for your baby to stay asleep for 30-45 minutes.

-A few lucky times, your baby might sleep on his own.
-More than likely, he’s draped over your chest, or tucked in your arms.
-And you’re too afraid to move even an inch because he might wake up.
-So you’re stuck in that position, kicking yourself for not bringing your iPhone with you or the remote control closer.
+A few lucky times, your baby might sleep on his own, but more than likely, he’s draped over your chest or tucked in your arms.
+You’re too afraid to move even an inch because he might wake up.
+So, you’re stuck in that position, kicking yourself for not bringing your iPhone with you or the remote control closer.